 People Killed: 57

 Sharks kill the second-highest number of people in North America each year, with 57 recorded human deaths as a result of shark attacks since 1970.
 Unlike many attacks from land-based animals, shark attacks often catch humans completely by surprise.
-As we are particularly vulnerable whilst in the water, shark attacks are even more dangerous than you might expect from a creature with several sets of razor-sharp teeth, as escape is incredibly difficult and the risk of drowning is ever-present.
+As we are particularly vulnerable whilst in the water, attacks by different types of sharks are even more dangerous than you might expect from a creature with several sets of razor-sharp teeth, as escape is incredibly difficult and the risk of drowning is ever-present.

 People Killed: 57